JonathanFry3/KSolve/KSOLVE.md

   -moves [-mvs]         |Will also output a compact list of moves made when a solution is found.
   -mvlimit # [-mxm #]   |Sets the maximum size of the move tree.
 Defaults to 20 million moves.
   -threads # [-t #]     |Sets the number of threads.
 Defaults to the number of hardware threads.
-  -fast # [-f #]        |Limits talon look-ahead.
-Enter 1 to 24.
-Defaults to 24.
-See the notes below.
   Path                  |Solves deals specified in the file.
 ### Notes:
 Options may be written in upper or lower case and can be prefixed with a dash ("-") or a slash ("/").